 When WDS is enabled, this access point functions as a wireless repeater and is able to wirelessly communicate with other APs via WDS links.
+Note that WDS is incompatible with WPA -- both features cannot be used at the same time.
 A WDS link is bidirectional; so this AP must know the MAC Address (creates the WDS link) of the other AP, and the other AP must have a WDS link back to this AP.
-Make sure the APs are configured with same channel.
+Make sure the APs are configured with same channel number.